RedHatInsights/patchman-engine/README.md

 - Run the same command as for running all tests (from above)

 ### Run single test locally
-After running all test suit, testing platform components are still running (kafka, platform, db).
+After running all test suite, testing platform components are still running (kafka, platform, db).
 This is especially useful when fixing some test or adding a new one.
 You need to have golang installed.
 ~~~bash
 podman-compose -f docker-compose.test.yml up --build --no-start # build images
 podman-compose -f docker-compose.test.yml start db platform kafka # start containers